Home gym equipment to help you work out from home and get fit!

 It is the most effective cardiovascular exercise, imparting tremendous energy and strength to the body.
 In 45 min period training you will ride a stationary bike, in the form of spin bike, and can burn upwards of 600 calories.
 It will strengthen your lung pumping capacity.
 Studies have shown that indoor cycling has reduced body fat and body mass index, within a short period of time.

-• Best Home stationary bike: Spinning L3 SPIN Bike
+• Stand Alone Home stationary bike: Spinning L3 SPIN Bike

 • Best Budget stationary bike: Schwinn IC3 Indoor Cycling Bike

 The beauty of a treadmill is that it accommodates you no matter where you’re starting from fitness-wise.
 Many of my clients fall into the obese category and for those women in particular simply moving more is our first goal.
 One great way to do that is through walking and focusing to increase the number of steps they take a day.
 Ideally, I want women to be walking outside when possible, but that is just not always realistic.
 This is when having a quality treadmill makes a big difference!
 Hop on the treadmill, go at a challenging pace and over time, watch the fat come off while you build endurance.

 As part of my online personal training program FIT TEST, we test cardio endurance with a 1 mile run at the beginning of our program and then again every 4 weeks.
 Most women are able to shave several minutes off their mile run in just one 8 week session.
 So, what kind of treadmill would you want for your home workouts?
 Here are two that I have been super impressed with…

 Budget treadmill: NordicTrack T 6.5 Series